mui/material-ui/docs/data/material/migration/migrating-deprecations/migrating-deprecations.md

 ## Why you should migrate

 Deprecations are added as APIs are improved.
-Migrating to these improved APIs will result in a better developer experience.
+Migrating to these improved APIs results in a better developer experience.
-The deprecated APIs will eventually be removed and become breaking changes.
-The sooner you migrate, the smoother future major updates will become.
+The sooner you migrate, the smoother future major updates become.

 ## Migrating